samHuckaBytes/pokeDex/README.md

 # pokeDex
 This app makes an api request from pokeapi.co to retrieve data for any pokemon the user chooses.
+This is my first JavaScript project I've done outside of the coding bootcamp.
+My goal was to write a script that can pull json data from an api and to use methods inherint to arrays such as the .map() method.
+I chose pokemon simply because pokeapi.co is FREE to use and the json looked extremely challenging, but in the end it was worth it because I had a ton of fun writing this code!